v-gb/ortografe/README.md

 - the language has space-separated words
 - the spelling change can be expressed as a word->word dictionary mapping old spelling to new spelling, without analysis of the context.
-For instance, it would be possible to british-ify american spellings, with a mapping theater->theatre, finalize->finalise, etc.
+For instance, it would be possible to British-ify American spellings, with a mapping theater->theatre, finalize->finalise, etc.

 The browser extension can already load a custom directory, although it currently hardcodes